Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Abstract

 \section{Abstract}

 Federated Learning (FL) systems are gaining popularity as a solution to training Machine Learning (ML) models from large-scale user data collected on personal devices (e.g., smartphones) without their raw data leaving the device.
-At the core of FL is a network of anonymous user devices sharing minimal training information (model parameter deltas) computed locally on personal data.
-However, the degree to which user-specific information is encoded in the model deltas is poorly understood.
-In this paper, we identify model deltas encode subtle variations in which users capture and generate data.
-The variations provide a powerful statistical signal, allowing an adversary to effectively deanonymize participating devices using a limited set of auxiliary data.
+At the core of FL is a network of anonymous user devices sharing training information (model parameter updates) computed locally on personal data.
+However, the type and degree to which user-specific information is encoded in the model updates is poorly understood.
+In this paper, we identify model updates encode subtle variations in which users capture and generate data.
+The variations provide a strong statistical signal, allowing an adversary to effectively deanonymize participating devices using a limited set of auxiliary data.
 We analyze resulting deanonymization attacks on diverse tasks on real-world (anonymized) user-generated data across a range of closed- and open-world scenarios.
 We study various strategies to mitigate the risks of deanonymization.
 As random perturbation methods do not offer convincing operating points, we propose data-augmentation strategies which introduces adversarial biases in device data and thereby, offer substantial protection against deanonymization threats with little effect on utility.